xavidop/alexa-helloworld-new-vscode-config/README.md

 ![image](./img/simulator.png)

-Having these nice tools properly set, its time to launch our Alexa Skill and see if the code stops on the breakpoints.
+Having these nice tools properly set, it's time to launch our Alexa Skill and see if the code stops on the breakpoints.

 ## Launching and debugging our Alexa Skill locally